Graduate Certificate in Innovation and Enterprise

 You will develop the ability to identify opportunities for change and innovation, and acquire the skills necessary to develop a successful local or international business.
 The program caters to a wide variety of individuals, including entrepreneurs, researchers, creative artists and managers in both the commercial and not-for-profit sectors.

 Central to the program is the combining of practice with theory through interactive workshops, group projects, symposia with industry practitioners and individual special projects.
 You will gain the interpersonal and communication skills necessary to engage with the business world, including leadership, teamwork and presentation skills.

 As part of this program you will draw from expert researchers involved with our Innovation and Entrepreneurship Research Group (IERG ).
 The IERG is a cross-disciplinary team of researchers that focuses on business innovation and entrepreneurial ventures and people.
 Specific areas of focus include internationalisation pathways, strategic management and entrepreneurship (both business and social).

 For upcoming events and information sessions relating to this course and the University of Sydney Business School visit: sydney.edu.au/business/events.

 OUTLINE OF COURSE STRUCTURE

 The Graduate Certificate in Innovation and Enterprise requires the completion 24 credit points comprising two components:

-- two core units of study (12 credit points), and
+- 12 credit points in core units of study; and